outreachy/website/docs/onboarding-coordinator-flow.md

   - [ ] Mentors should get periodic email reminders if they have Saved but not Submitted their project

 - [ ] [Page] Community landing page
+  - [x] Lists project titles
+  - [ ] Includes all fields for applicants in Community and Projects

 - [ ] [Page] Project page
   - [ ] Details hidden - please apply as an Outreachy applicant to see details